aldimiq/amazon-sentinel/Amazon_Sentinel_System_Documentation.md

 *   **Core Mechanic:** The world is divided into **Hexagons (1km²)**.
 *   **The User:** An investor (Corporate or Individual) who wants to fund conservation.
 *   **The Value:** Instead of a paper certificate, they get a "Digital Twin" of a specific plot of land, updated with real-time satellite/bio data.
+*   **Portfolio Dashboard:** A dedicated interface for users to manage their "Bio-Wealth," view owned assets, and track valuation changes over time.

 ### How it fits "Biodiversity Finance" & "Carbon Credits"
 1.  **The "Bio-Premium" Pricing Model:**